pedscn/software_testing_coursework/README.md

-# Software_Testing_Coursework
+# software_testing_coursework
-software testing coursework
+This coursework was done as part of the INF